 Distractions - Horses, kangaroos

-Playgrounds – Behind the Scout Hall; after the first Carruthers St underpass; before the second Carruthers St underpass
+Playgrounds - Behind the Scout Hall and after the Dunstan St underpass

 Photo gallery - See photos taken on the Curtin horse paddock walk.